PyGEM-Community/PyGEM/docs/install_pygem.md

 pip install -e .
 ```

-Installing a package in editable mode (also called development mode) creates a symbolic link to your source code directory (*/path/to/your/PyGEM/clone*), rather than copying the package files into the site-packages directory.
-This allows you to modify the package code without reinstalling it.
-Changes to the source code take effect immediately without needing to reinstall the package, thus efficiently facilitating development.<br>
+Installing a package in editable mode creates a symbolic link to your source code directory (*/path/to/your/PyGEM/clone*), rather than copying the package files into the site-packages directory.
+This allows you to modify the package code without reinstalling it.<br>

 To contribute to PyGEM's development, see the [contribution guide](contributing_pygem_target).

 (setup_target)=
 # Setup
-Following installation, an initialization script should to be executed.
+Following installation, an initialization script should be executed.

 The initialization script accomplishes two things:
 1. Initializes the PyGEM configuration file *~/PyGEM/config.yaml*.
 If this file already exists, an overwrite prompt will appear.